po3rin/llmmj/sources/rule_en.md

     *   Pairs of terminals (1, 9) and non-value wind tiles (winds that are neither round wind nor seat wind) are also **0 fu**.
     *   Pairs of dragon tiles (White, Green, Red) or value wind tiles (round wind or seat wind) are **2 fu**.
     *   Pairs of double wind tiles (when round wind and seat wind are the same) are **4 fu**.
+    *   **Important**: Honor tile pairs (dragon/wind tiles) only provide fu points, not yaku.
+Yakuhai yaku requires triplets or quadruplets of honor tiles, not pairs.

 *   **Fu for tenpai (waiting pattern)**:
     *   Kantsu (gap) wait is **2 fu**.